 Third Offense

-If you’ve been convicted of a DUI for the third time, you’ll face more than a license suspension.
-Instead, your license will be revoked for three years for a non-injury accident.
-If your DUI resulted in injury or death of another party, your license will be revoked for five years.
+If the court convicts you of a DUI for the third time, you’ll face more than a license suspension.
+Instead, the court can revoke your license for three years for a non-injury accident.
+If your DUI resulted in injury or death of another party, the court can revoke your license for five years.

 Fourth Offense or Higher

 Your fourth or higher DUI offense will result in a mandatory four-year license revocation.
-If your DUI incident resulted in the injury or vehicular manslaughter of another driver or pedestrian, your revocation period will be increased to five years.
+If your DUI incident resulted in the injury or vehicular manslaughter of another driver or pedestrian, your revocation period will increase to five years.

 2nd Offense With Previous Felony Conviction

-How an Attorney Can Help You After a DUI Charge or Conviction
+You May Keep Driving After a DUI Conviction

 If you’ve been convicted of a DUI and have received a license suspension or revocation order, you’ll have 10 days from the date you received the order to request a DMV hearing.
 During your hearing, you can present your case, and the court will decide whether or not to suspend or revoke your license.

 Navigating a licensing hearing can be difficult, so it’s critical that you hire a skilled DUI lawyer to help you with your case.
-An attorney can ensure your request for a hearing is filed correctly and provide effective representation during legal proceedings.
+An attorney can file your request for a hearing correctly and provide effective representation during legal proceedings.

 If you haven’t been convicted of a DUI yet but are facing impaired driving charges, an attorney can help you avoid license restrictions altogether.
 Here’s what a seasoned lawyer can do to fight the charges you’re facing: